Queen Elizabeth II Just Shared Her First Instagram Post

 Welcome to Instagram, Queen Elizabeth II!

-Her Majesty took to the social network on Thursday to publish her first post on The Royal Family's account.
+Her Majesty took to the social network via an iPad on Thursday to publish her first post on The Royal Family's account.

 In her Instagram debut, The Queen opened up about her visit to the Science Museum in London and shared a picture of an old letter sent to Prince Albert from mathematician and inventor Charles Babbage.